Get Reliable JSON from LLMs: Structured Output Prompting Guide

 Refusal rule:

-If email doesn’t contain enough information to determine category and priority, return:
+If email does not contain enough information, return:

 {